 Our mission is to

-CONNECT artists to local communities and beyond
+CONNECT artists with local and global communities

-PROVIDE artists tools for self-sufficiency
+PROVIDE tools for self-sufficiency

 Our Vision